Posting and maintaining signs

 - Employers should inspect signs regularly for damage, obstructions, and other issues.

-Once a location for the sign has been chosen, it’s time to post it.
+Once an employer identifies where to locate a sign, it’s time to post it.
 Any bolts, nails, or hooks used to secure the sign should be checked to make sure they don’t present a hazard.
-Signs should be placed behind glass or plexiglass as needed, depending on the working environment.
-To reach the optimum lifespan of the sign, the sign supplier’s regular cleaning procedures should be followed to remove any dirt, dust, grime, and oil.
+As needed, signs should be placed behind glass or plexiglass.
+To reach the optimum sign lifespan, it should adhere to the sign supplier’s regular cleaning procedures for removing any dirt, dust, grime, and oil.

 Because signs do not last forever, they need to be monitored.
 Employers should inspect signs regularly for: